 Preheat oven to 170c (fan-forced).
 Place 8 paper muffin liners into a large muffin tray.

-Add all the ingredients in order to a blender.
-Blend for 8 seconds to mix well, then scrape down the sides of the jug using a spatula and stir.
+Add all the above ingredients in order to a blender.
+Blend for 10 seconds on high-speed to mix well, then scrape down the sides of the jug using a spatula and stir.

-Bake for 13 - 15 minutes or until the muffins have risen and the tops are just firm (the centres should still be a little moist).
-Leave in the muffin tray to cool for 5 - 10 minutes then transfer to a wire rack to completely cool.
+Bake for 12 - 13 minutes or until the muffins have risen and the tops are just firm (the centres should still be a little moist).
+Leave the muffins to cool in the tray for 5 - 10 minutes then transfer the muffins to a wire rack to finish cooling.

 Store in an airtight container for up to 3 days, suitable to freeze.